ReciprocalSpace/ReciprocalSpace/README.md

 How to reach me : aime.labbe@gmail.com

-*"What's a reciprocal space ?"* you may ask?
+*"What's a reciprocal space"* you may ask?

 The reciprocal space (or lattice) represents the Fourier transform of another lattice.
 It's one of the key concepts of Magnetic Resonance Imaging, and Solid-state physics, which are precisely my area of research!
 I develop superconducting coils for Magnetic Resonance Imaging.